“Would you call me a wretched soul?”

 We continued eating in silence until my sister returned, cradling a small boy in her arms.
 “Here’s the little dreamer,” she sang as she set James down in his chair.
 “Now eat up.”

 We settled down in my study, and in the light I could see that everyone was quite shaken.
 “What happened?”
-I asked again.
+I asked.

 “James woke up screaming,” my sister began.
 “It was the third time tonight.
-The first was at dinner, and the second soon after we had gone to bed.
-It was my turn to check on him, so I went to his room, thinking it was just another nightmare, but when I went inside there was someone else in there!
-I couldn’t see them very well, it was so dark and they seemed to be wearing a heavy cloak, but I grabbed James as fast as I could and fled.”
+The first was at dinner, and the second soon after we’d gone to bed.
+It was my turn to check on him, so I went to his room, thinking it was just another nightmare.
+But when I went inside there was someone else in there!
+I couldn’t see them very well.
+It was so dark and they seemed to be wearing a heavy cloak.
+I grabbed James as fast as I could and fled.”

 “All the same, we didn’t feel safe to go back to sleep, so we came here.
 We’re terribly sorry for disturbing you, but we didn’t know what else to do.”